gopinath-langote/gopinath-langote/README.md

 👋 As an experienced Engineering Manager & Tech Leader, I bring a wealth of expertise in driving technical excellence, fostering innovation, and leading high-performing teams.
 With a strong background in software engineering and a passion for delivering impactful solutions, I thrive in dynamic environments where I can shape the technology landscape and inspire growth.

-I am currently working as a Lead Software Engineer at [@GoJek](https://www.gojek.io/).
-I previously worked with [N26](https://n26.com/) GmbH, Berlin, Germany and [ThoughtWorks](https://www.thoughtworks.com/), Pune, India.
+I am currently working as a Engineering Manager at [@Phonepe](https://www.phonepe.com/).
+I previously worked with [Gojek](https://www.gojek.io/), [N26](https://n26.com/) GmbH, Berlin, Germany and [ThoughtWorks](https://www.thoughtworks.com/), Pune, India.
 Following topics that I am interested in –

 Areas of Expertise: